vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 A user or application who interacts with the vantage6-server.
 They create tasks, retrieve their results, or manage entities at the server (i.e. creating or editing users, organizations and collaborations).

-The vantage6 server is an API, which means that there are many ways to interact with it programatically.
+The vantage6 server is an API, which means that there are many ways to interact with it programmatically.
 There are however a number of applications available that make is easier for users to interact with the vantage6 server:

 - **User interface**: The [user interface](https://docs.vantage6.ai/en/main/user/ui.html) is a web application (hosted at the server) that allows users to interact with the server.
 It is used to create and manage organizations, collaborations, users, tasks and algorithms.
 It also allows users to view and download the results of tasks.
 Use of the user interface recommended for ease of use.